 Teaching: For instructors who have brought sustainability into the classroom, both as a topic and as a practice.
 Open to all instructors, including adjuncts, sessionals and graduate students.

 Research: To recognize research that is making a significant contribution to a sustainability-related field.
 Eligible research integrates environmental with social or economic dimensions.
 Research can take place anywhere in the world.
 Open to all students and academic staff.

 Operations: To reward staff who have successfully taken action to make their workplace's operations and/or facilities more sustainable.
 Open to all university employees and campus-based workers, including students unions, dining services and other contracted workers.

 Green Spaces certified spaces: Recognising outstanding recipients of Green Spaces certification.
 Open to all events, labs, offices and residents who received or updated their certification Jan.
 1 to Dec.
 31, 2018.

 In order to recognize a diversity of initiatives and accomplishments at the University of Alberta, winners from previous years are not considered.

-Nominations are evaluated by a small committee convened annually by the university's chief sustainability officer.
-The committee consists of faculty, staff and students.
-Learn more about the nomination process.
+Nominations are evaluated by a small committee convened annually by the Sustainability Council who consider...